seanshahkarami/probe-memory-model/README.md

 That being said, it still achieves its goal of illustrating examples that might surprise a programmer and help to refine their idea that multithreaded code simply means "interleaving each threads' code".

-I personally find one practical takeaway from all to be:
+I personally find one practical takeaway from all this to be:

 In a large, multithreaded program you really don't know the kind of subtle behavior which can occur when not properly using synchronization primitives.